 In addition to the different connectors used on USB 3.0 cables, devices, etc, the cable are also distinguishable from their 2.0 counterparts by either the blue colour of the ports or the SS initials on the plugs.
 Often devices with USB 3.0 capability are marked with the letters SS as well.

-To accommodate the new SuperSpeed / Superspeed+ connections, USB 3.0 and 3.1 connectors have additional connections.
-The original D+ and D- connections remain, along with the power and ground, but new twisted pair balanced drivers and receivers are used for the SuperSpeed data transfer.
+In terms of the actual connections within the USB 3 connectors, the original D+ and D- connections remain, along with the power and ground, but new twisted pair balanced drivers and receivers are used for the SuperSpeed data transfer.
 These are labelled StdA_SSRX+ and StdA_SSRX- for the receive side and StdA_SSTX+ and StdA_SSTX- for the transmit side.

 |USB 3.0 / USB 3.1 Connector Pinout